Communication Disorders Overview

 Watch this video to discover more about the Communications Disorder program at Mercy.

-Mercy College Speech & Hearing Center
+Mercy University Speech & Hearing Center

 Frequently Asked Questions

 Students will learn about diagnostic testing and treatment techniques in a variety of pediatric and adult communication disorders through both observations and classwork.
-Some undergraduate students are selected to provide speech and language therapy in the Mercy College Speech and Hearing Center.
+Some undergraduate students are selected to provide speech and language therapy in the Mercy University Speech and Hearing Center.

 Full-time students can complete the 120-credit degree program in four years.